Last updated on

 This game, introduced by Ryan Nicodemus and Joshua Fields Millburn of The Minimalists, should be done with a friend or family member who’s also willing to do the challenge.

-The rule is very simple: declutter the same number of items on each day of the month.
+The rule is straightforward: declutter the same number of items on each day of the month.
 In short, get rid of one item during the first day of the month, two things on the second day, and so on.
 By the end of the month, a total of 496 items will be put away, which means more space at home.

 This method can be challenging as the day goes by, so you better do it with someone as committed and as competitive as you are.
 Whoever ends the challenges successfully should win a prize.